ICGC-TCGA-PanCancer/CGP-Somatic-Docker/README.md

 ## Environment Requirements

-This workflow assumes you are working on a VM (running on Amazon, in VirtualBox, etc) that is running SeqWare 1.1.1.
-You can find pre-fab AMIs and OVA files on our project site http://seqware.io but 1.1.0 is generally bleeding edge and we may not have posted VMs yet.
-If that's the case, please take a look at our internal documentation from the PanCancer staff which describe how to build an up-to-date SeqWare 1.1.0 VM using Bindle 2.0, our provisioner.
-See: https://github.com/ICGC-TCGA-PanCancer/pancancer-info/tree/develop/docs
+This workflow assumes you are working on a docker image of pancancer/seqware_whitestar_pancancer:1.1.2.

 Again, this is a bit complex but in the future we will distributed pre-created VMs as OVA files or AMIs that should make this process go much more smoothly.